lakes, glaciers and towering peaks

-Days 1-3: Arrive in Santiago and stay for two nights in Chile’s cosmopolitan capital, with time enough to explore the city before heading through the wine area to Valparaiso.
-Here you can enjoy this bustling port, linked by lifts to the residential area with its beautiful Victorian-styled mansions, once home to wealthy traders.
+Days 1-3: Arrive in Santiago and spend two nights in Chile’s cosmopolitan capital, with time enough to explore the city and visit the highlights before heading through the wine area to Valparaiso.
+This bustling port, linked by lifts to the residential area with its beautiful Victorian-styled mansions, was once home to wealthy traders.

 The Lake District

 Days 4-6: Fly from Santiago south to Puerto Montt at the heart of Chile’s southern Lake District for three nights in Puerto Varas.
 This small town is on the banks of Lake Llanquihue, overlooking Osorno volcano, and the whole area is ringed by national parks, with excellent walking, riding, and fishing (in season).
 Close by is the fascinating 'emerald' island of Chiloé, with a penguin colony, shingled wooden churches and mystic traditions.